Indian Airlines Flight 491: Passengers and crews

 Flight 491 was carrying 112 passengers.
 Most of the passengers were Indians.
 According to the spokesperson of Indian Airlines, Ashok Sharma, there were at least 10 westerners aboard the aircraft.
 It was confirmed that there were at least one Australian, one British, one German and one Japanese citizen on board the flight.

 The flight had originated from India's capital of Delhi and would have ended in Bombay with stopovers in multiple cities in Rajasthan and Maharashtra.
-The route is described as a popular route for tourists as the stopover cities are known for its historic palaces while Bombay is the economic capital of India.
+The route is described as a popular route for tourists as the stopover cities are known for its historic palaces while Mumbai is the economic capital of India.

 There were 6 crew members on board, consisted of 2 flight crew and 4 cabin crew.
-The flight crew was consisted of Captain S.N Singh (38) and First Officer Manisha Mohan (30) while the cabin crew was consisted of Nim (33), Anita Dabas (27), Raman Yadav (31) and Vivek (30).
+The flight crew was consisted of Captain S.N Singh (38) and First Officer Manisha Mohan (30) while the cabin crew was consisted of Nim (33), Anita Dabas (27), Raman Yadav (31) and Vivek (31).

 Captain Singh (38) was the pilot of Flight 491.
 He obtained his Boeing 737 flying license in 1986 as a co-pilot.
 His first command training for a Boeing 737 was in 1991.
 He was subsequently declared as fit to fly as a Captain of a Boeing 737 in 1992.
 As of March 1993. he had accrued a total flying experience of 4,963 hours, of which 1,720 hours were on the type.

 First Officer Manisha Mohan (30) was the co-pilot of Captain Singh in the flight.
 She started training in Hyderabad's Central Training Establishment (CTE) in 1989 and obtained a Boeing 737 license on the same year.
 As of March 1993, she had accrued a total flying experience of 1,172 hours, of which 921 hours were on the type.